-What is the Rapture?
+What is the rapture?
 The rapture is an event described in the Bible wherein Christians (New Testament believers in Christ) who have died physically will be raised to life.
-Then, living Christians will be caught up with them and taken away from this earth by Jesus Christ.
+And, living Christians will be changed in an instant, in the twinkling of an eye, and we will be caught up with them and taken away from this earth by Jesus Christ.
 Both those who are physically dead (who are asleep in Jesus Christ) and those who are still physically alive at the time of the rapture will have their physical bodies changed into incorruptible, eternal bodies.

-This event will be announced by a trumpet call and a loud proclamation from an archangel voice.
+This event will be announced by a trumpet call and a loud proclamation from an archangel-like voice.
 Christians will be caught-up (raptured) into the air (the atmosphere of the earth), where they will be joined with our Lord Jesus Christ.
-At that point, Christians will "be like Him because they will see Him as He is" (1 John 3:2).
+At that point, Christians "will be like Him because we will see Him as He is" (1 John 3:2).
 From that moment on, for all eternity, Christians will be in the presence of the Lord.